matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 1. Print the case from  `https://www.printables.com/model/345568-fortyorty`

-*The printed parts in the photos are unfinished prototype later replaced with the model mentioned above.
+*The printed parts in the photos are the unfinished prototype later replaced with the model mentioned above.*
-If you make a good 3d model for this keyboard, feel free to file a PR for it.*

 ![base_plate](./images/base_plate.jpg)